DSACMS/npd_Puffin/AI_Instruction/AssignmentToEndpointValidation.md

 * 1043699168 - Woodridge Primary Clinic
 * 1023008976 - Dr Hussain

-Place the the resulting code here: nppes_main/post_import_scripts/Step40_validate_assignment_to_endpoint.py

-The first and second steps are complete, please move on to the third step.
+Please move on to the fourth step.
+The others are provided here just for context.

 First Step - use system calls to grep to examine the source CSV files
 ---------------